-For the better avoiding of which in these our conventions, suffer me, brethren, to point out to you four things:--- retains no deference, nor has any regard to the inclinations, tempers, or condition of those he converses with.
+For the better avoiding of which in these our conventions, suffer me, Brethren, to point out to you four things:-

+The first of these is a natural roughness, which makes a man uncomplaisant to others; so that he retains no deference, nor has any regard to the inclinations, tempers, or condition of those he converses with.
 It is the certain mark of a clown not to mind what either pleases or offends those he is engaged with.
 And yet one may sometimes meet with a man in clean and fashionable clothes, giving an unlimited liberty to his own humour therein, and suffer it to overbear every thing that stands in its way, with a perfect indifference how people have reason to take it.
 This is a brutality every one sees and abhors.
-It is what no one can approve, or be easy with, and therefore it finds no place with those who have any tincture of good breeding; the end and design of which is to soften asperities, and to subdue the rude temper pursuant to civility and courtesy.
+It is what no one can approve, or be easy with, and, therefore, it finds no place with those who have any tincture of good breeding; the end and design of which is to soften asperities, and to subdue the rude temper pursuant to civility and courtesy.